 Erin Seidner has worked in international public health for the last 15 years and has more than 20 years of experience in finance, operations, and contracts.
 Erin has worked on public health projects in more than 30 countries, overseeing project implementation both from the US and abroad.

-During Erin’s tenure at John Snow Inc., Research & Training Institute, Inc., and Management Sciences for Health, she has held senior financial and operational management roles for programs funded by various donors, including the US Agency for International Development (USAID) and The Global Fund.
+During Erin’s tenure at John Snow Inc., Research & Training Institute, Inc., and Management Sciences for Health, she has held senior financial and operational management roles for programs funded by various donors, including USAID and The Global Fund.
 Erin has also worked with PFSCM, holding different roles, including more than three years as the PPM Deputy Director for Client Relations and two years as Deputy Country Director in Tanzania for the USAID Supply Chain Management System contract.